Import Data for Parameter Estimation

 Before you begin data import, create an experiment.
-Simulink® Design Optimization™ software provides a tool for setting up the estimation session.
+Simulink® Design Optimization™ software provides an app for setting up the estimation session.

 To create an estimation session:

-At the MATLAB® prompt, open the nonlinear idle speed model of an automotive engine by typing :
+At the MATLAB® prompt, obtain the nonlinear idle speed model of an automotive engine by typing:

 The model contains the Inport block

-In the Simulink model window, open the Parameter Estimation tool by selecting Analysis > Parameter Estimation.
+In the Simulink model window, open the Parameter Estimator by selecting Apps > Parameter Estimator.

-You can organize the estimation and validation tasks inside Experiments under Data Browser panel on the left.
+You can organize the estimation and validation tasks inside Experiments under the data browser panel on the left.
 You can assign each experiment to an estimation task or validation task.

 To create an experiment, click the New Experiment button.